Sorry, sometimes this page doesn't work on mobile devices. Use a desktop to access help with common medical problems.

 Fever medication dosing

-Rashes (emergency rashes, hives, viral rashes, and ringworm)
+Rashes (emergency rashes, hives, viral rashes, ringworm and impetigo (bacterial skin rash), eczema, drool rashes, baby acne)

 Eye discharge in infants